 In this section, we use a different strategy to control for potential endogeneity of multilateral trade in the explanation of armed conflicts.
 We choose an instrument that exerts a positive shock to multilateral trade without directly interacting with armed conflicts.
 We focus hereafter on the Generalized System of Preferences (GSP) which are schemes of trade preferences granted on a non-reciprocal basis by developed countries to developing countries.
-Those schemes are unilateral tariff preferences which facilitate LDCs access to markets of rich countries16.
+Those schemes are unilateral tariff preferences which facilitate LDCs access to markets of rich countries 16.
+The increase in exports and income generated by GSP schemes also allows beneficiary countries to increase total imports.
 The first GSP schemes were implemented by the EEC and Japan in 1971 and by the USA in 1976; the number of beneficiary countries rose dramatically in the 80s and early 90s.
 All GSP schemes provide tariff concessions on a wide range of products (although many goods on which developing countries have comparative advantages have been excluded).
 GSP resulted in a substantial increase in LDCs' exports (for empirical evidence, see Baldwin and Murray (1977), Rose (2002) and Romalis (2003)).
 From our perspective, a crucial feature is that GSP schemes are (officially) free from reciprocity.
-LDCs' eligibility to GSP programs is primarily based on their level of poverty17.
+LDCs' eligibility to GSP programs is primarily based on their level of poverty.
 In particular there is no condition imposed on the beneficiary country's propensity to enter in military conflicts.
 This last point is crucial to our instrumentation strategy.
 A valid instrument should have no direct relationship with the dependent variable (conflicts here).
 Our instrumental variable is constructed such that, for each dyad, we measure the number of GSP programmes received by each country.
 This variable will therefore capture the impact on wars of an exogenous shock to multilateral openness of poor countries, while the official conditions of preferences' attribution should limit the direct correlation between military conflicts and the instrument.